A sight-impaired person listening to the local news on a USB player

 The Association Today

 These days we produce 90 minutes of articles on an USB drive each week, except for between Christmas and the New Year, when there are difficulties over postage.
-The first 45 minutes are based on material from Reading's local newspapers; and the other 45 minutes is a mix of articles from these papers plus other from magazines for which copyright permission has been obtained.
+The first 45 minutes are based on material from Reading's local newspapers; and the other 45 minutes is a mix of articles from these papers plus an article from TNF-soundings which contains infomation of use for sight loss people and other from magazines for which copyright permission has been obtained.
 These USB drives are sent out to 150-200 listeners.

 There are a number of news teams comprising an editor and three additional readers.
 These are complemented by four producers-recording engineers, and several teams of four which handle the duplication and distribution of USB drives.
 Reading's talking news is managed by a committee of around eight people of which there are two sight impair Listeners' Representatives.
 All are unpaid volunteers.